papir805/ElectroniCart-Sales-Analysis/README.md

 ## Loyalty Program
 When first being introduced in 2019, loyalty program customers underperformed compared to non-loyalty customers, although this switches in 2021 and carries into 2022.
 Now, **loyalty customers have higher total sales and more sales volume than non-loyalty customers**  ([figure 5](./images/loyalty_hist_total_sales_and_sales_volume.png)).

-Although total sales and sales volume dropped from 2021 to 2022 for both types of customer, loyalty customer's AOV has been more resilient to change. **From 2020 to 2021, AOV decreased by 24% for non-loyalty customers, yet increased by 10% for loyalty customers, and between 2021 and 2022, AOV decreased an additional 24% for non-loyalty customers, while only dropping by 2% for loyalty customers** ([figure 6]((./images/loyalty_hist_aov.png))).
+Although total sales and sales volume dropped from 2021 to 2022 for both types of customer, loyalty customer's AOV has been more resilient to change.
+From 2020 to 2021, AOV decreased by 24% for non-loyalty customers, yet increased by 10% for loyalty customers, and between 2021 and 2022, AOV decreased an additional 24% for non-loyalty customers, while only dropping by 2% for loyalty customers.
+On average, **loyalty customers now spend $30 more per order than non-loyalty customers**  ([figure 6](./images/loyalty_hist_aov.png)).

 # Refund Insights